If using a smaller pot, you may have to blanch the green beans in batches. Set out a large bowl of ice water before blanching the beans.

 Add the blanched beans, brown sugar, and water.
 Bring to a simmer and cook until heated through, about 3 minutes.
 Season to taste.
 Remove to a serving dish with a slotted spoon.

-- Make ahead: The beans can also be blanched a couple days ahead of time, stored in the refrigerator, and brought out on the day you're eating.
-You can also pre-cook the bacon (hold on to the bacon and the bacon fat).
+Make ahead: The beans can also be blanched a day in advance and stored covered in the refrigerator.
+You can also fry the bacon the day before (hold on to the bacon and the bacon fat).
 Reheat the bacon in a skillet so it gets crispy again, then proceed with the recipe.

-- Onions or shallots: Sauté some chopped red or yellow onions or shallots in with the bacon, taking advantage of the bacon grease to get them nice and toasty, then add the beans.
+Onions or shallots: Sauté some sliced onions or shallots in with the bacon, taking advantage of the bacon grease to get them nice and toasty, then add the beans.
 Or top with canned fried onions!